microsoftgraph/msgraph-sample-ios-objectivec/Lab.md

         ![Screenshot of the "Choose options for your new project" dialog in XCode](./Images/xcode-createproj-02.png)

     1. Select **Next**.
+    1. When prompted, select a location where to create the project on your workstation.
 1. Cleanup the default storyboard
     1. In the **Navigator** panel, select the following files and delete them:
         * RootViewController.h